 Supply and availability of vaccines in the UK

-The vaccines used for many of the routine NHS childhood vaccine programmes are provided via a company called Healthcare Logistics.
+The vaccines used for many of the routine NHS childhood vaccine programmes are provided via a company called Movianto UK (formerly via Healthcare Logistics).

 Other vaccines must be ordered through general pharmaceutical supplies channels, or via the manufacturers.

 NHS Employers have a good website with a page of information about the vaccination programme in England, and links to the most recent (currently 2015-2016) contractual arrangements such as the GMS statement of financial entitlements (SFE).

 Monitoring of vaccination uptake

 - Feedback to public health professionals and policy makers

 - Comparison between different vaccination providers, e.g. -